GBR24/kolmo_stats/README.md

 ## explain=True

-Most analytics functions accept `explain=True` and return a dict with the result, a plain-English explanation, the formula, and the key inputs.
+Most analytical functions accept `explain=True` and return a dict with the result, a plain-English explanation, the formula, and the key inputs.

 ```python